 St Kilda Primary School opened in January 1875.
 When it first opened it had 604 students with 12 teachers.
 In 1913, the school (then amalgamated with another primary school nearby), had over 1,269 students.
-Our current student population is 560 lovely students.
+Our current student population is just over 600 lovely students.
 Our most distinguished former student was Sidney Nolan (1917-92), one of the most famous Australian artists.
 Indeed, one of his famous paintings is of the school, with the school’s number (1479).

 Much has been written about the history of the school and its buildings.
 The original building was the outcome of an architectural competition in July 1873 which led to our main building design.

 The site of the school is part of the triangular St Kilda Market Reserve.
 It now comprises the Town Hall (1890), Holy Trinity Anglican Church and its hall, the Uniting (former Wesleyan) Church (1877), as well as the school buildings and playground.
 The architects of the Uniting Church, Crouch and Wilson, apparently designed its tower to closely reflect the tower of our school, which had been built three years earlier.

 In 1901, our school was renovated and the tiered platforms removed from the classrooms.
 Internal toilets were installed in cloakrooms.
 New classrooms were added in 1907 and in the following year, external windows enlarged by inserting concrete lintels, classrooms were divided with glass screens and porches were sealed up.
 In 1914 a new, red brick Federation style pavilion-shaped infants’ building was erected, designed under Chief Architect E. Evan Smith.